 Reliable data can be used to make prompt decisions that reduce risk and liability; promote health and safety; efficiently manage equipment, sites, or multiple assets; and ensure environmental compliance.

-Our automated measurement and control systems are capable of measuring virtually every commercially available sensor, then processing, storing, and transmitting the data to your cell phone, field office, or corporate headquarters.
-Data can be communicated through radios, cellular modems, satellite modems, local networks, and the Internet.
-This accessibility allows for easy viewing and informed decision making in response to changing conditions.
+Our automated monitoring systems are capable of measuring virtually every commercially available sensor, then processing, storing, and transmitting the data to your cell phone, field office, or corporate headquarters.
+The automated collection of data from the sensor can then be communicated through radios, cellular modems, satellite modems, local networks, and the Internet.
+This accessibility allows for easy viewing and informed decision-making in response to changing conditions.

 Campbell Scientific offers training courses that can be conducted at your location and customized to meet your specific needs.
 Hands-on training with our engineers helps ensure your system provides the site condition data you need today and into the future.

-Slope stability data can be acquired from known problem areas or a network of measurement and control systems strategically positioned around a mine.
+Slope stability data can be acquired from known problem areas or a network of monitoring systems strategically positioned around a mine.
 Common parameters used by our systems to monitor slope movement include lateral displacement, water level and flow, tilt, soil moisture, crack monitoring, and precipitation.

 For more information, see the Slope Stability web page.

 Weather stations provide data that can be used to keep mining operations running when conditions warrant and to shut down when people and equipment need to be protected.
 Weather stations are often used to monitor wind speed and direction, air temperature, precipitation, barometric pressure, and relative humidity.